 Black also cannot avoid the reality that he has a non-guaranteed contract with the Lakers for next season worth $6.65 million.
 With the Lakers (26-56) finishing the 2016-17 season with the NBA’s third-worst record, Pelinka and Johnson have both suggested they will seek to retain the majority of their young roster while becoming aggressive during trade and free agency talks.
-The Lakers also will have clarity on their summer rebuilding project once on May 16 during the NBA draft lottery.
+The Lakers also will have clarity on their summer rebuilding project on May 16 during the NBA draft lottery.
 Then, the Lakers will find out if they can keep their top-three protected pick otherwise owed to Philadelphia as part of that Steve Nash deal.

 External circumstances aside, though, Black sounded encouraged Johnson and Pelinka told him, “I have a lot of potential and can get better.”
 All of which led Black to believe he will still wear a Lakers jersey next season.

-“If they weren’t interested in bringing me back, they would’ve just said, ‘Well, it’s nice having you Tarik, we enjoyed you, we’ll be in touch,” Black said, smiling.
+“If they weren’t interested in bringing me back, they would’ve just said, ‘Well, it’s nice having you Tarik, we enjoyed you, we’ll be in touch,'” Black said, smiling.
 “The fact they’re sitting there, having the conversation and listening to my questions and they seriously answered them and we talked about development, it just gives me confidence moving forward.”

 In fact, Black described his confidence as “through the roof” after averaging 5.7 points on 51.2 percent shooting and 5.1 rebounds in 16.3 minutes per game through 67 appearances.

 Though those numbers are modest, they mark a noticeable improvement from the 3.4 points he averaged last season on a 54.8 percent clip and 4.0 rebounds in 12.7 minutes through 39 appearances under former coach Byron Scott.
-Black has grew drastically in his free-throw shooting from 2015-16 (42.2) to 2016-17 (75.2), something he attributed to “just working on it, developing it and becoming more confident.”
+Black has grown drastically in his free-throw shooting from 2015-16 (42.2) to 2016-17 (75.2), something he attributed to “just working on it, developing it and becoming more confident.”

 Though Black suggested his confidence waned last year partly because of a different mentality during a contract year, it did not help Scott limited his role.
 Scott attributed Black’s lack of playing time to inconsistent energy, something those inside and outside the Lakers questioned.
 The dynamic played out differently with Walton, who was an assistant coach for the University of Memphis during the NBA lockout in 2011 when Black was a sophomore with the Tigers.

 “I asked him to give me a fair opportunity to grow and get better.
 That’s all I asked for,” Black said.
-“I didn’t say, you coached me before, I’m expecting playing time and expecting this.
+“I didn’t say, ‘You coached me before, I’m expecting playing time and expecting this.’
 I didn’t expect anything from him.”

 “At the end of this season, I can sit here and say he gave me a fair opportunity,” Black said.
-“So that established so much confidence in me not only my belief in this organization and my belief in him as a coach, but my belief in myself.
-The opportunity allowed me to go out there on the floor and prove like my rookie year that I am an NBA caliber talent and also I can get better.”
+“So that established so much confidence in me, not only my belief in this organization and my belief in him as a coach, but my belief in myself.
+The opportunity allowed me to go out there on the floor and prove like my rookie year that I am an NBA-caliber talent and also I can get better.”